rhevorn/shape/docs/TAGS.md

 There are no tags named `optional`, `default`, `skipnull`, `nullable`, `notblank`, `coerce`, `refine`, `dive`, `union`, or `recursive`.

-The frozen public API and behavior contract is in [API.md](API.md).
+The frozen public API and behavior guarantees are in [API.md](API.md).